ShapeMI

-We gladly announce the workshop on Shape in Medical Imaging (ShapeMI), which is held in conjunction with the conference on Medical Image Computing and Computer Assisted Interventions (MICCAI 2024) in Marrakesh, Morocco.
-This workshop is the fourth instance of ShapeMI, after successful ShapeMI'18, ShapeMI'20 and ShapeMI'23.
+We gladly announce the workshop on Shape in Medical Imaging (ShapeMI), which is held in conjunction with the conference on Medical Image Computing and Computer Assisted Interventions (MICCAI 2025) in Daejeon, Republic of Korea.
+This workshop is the fifth instance of ShapeMI, after successful ShapeMI'18, ShapeMI'20, ShapeMI'23, and ShapeMI'24.

 The goal of this workshop continues being a venue for the presentation of the leading methods and applications for advanced shape analysis and geometric learning in medical imaging.
 It will provide a venue for researchers working in shape/geometric modeling, learning, analysis, statistics, classification and applications to share novel ideas, to present recent research results and to interact with each other.